 Nowadays this tradition still remains a regular practice in rural China but rarely can be found in big, modern cities like Beijing or Shanghai.

 Influenced by northern Chinese dietary habits and my family’s love for food, I’m a huge fan of Chinese bread and that passion is growing every day.
-Living in England where Chinese bread is non-existence, I make everything from scratch for my family and I always encourage my children to get involved, just like what my parents did many years ago.
+Living in a small town in England where Chinese bread is non-existence, I make everything from scratch for my family and I always encourage my children to get involved, just like what my parents did many years ago.

-On my Culinary Tours of China (my exciting project alongside blogging), I, along with my tour participants, am constantly rediscovering and reconnecting with the diverse, magical world of bread.
+On my Culinary Tours of China, I, along with my tour participants, am constantly rediscovering and reconnecting with the diverse, magical world of bread.
 Inspired by what I see and eat on the journey, I’m very enthusiastic in sharing more scrumptious bread recipes with my blog readers.

 NB: This post is updated on the 26th Jan 2020